-Approximately 60 percent of people with epilepsy have temporal lobe epilepsy (TLE), or seizures that originate in the temporal lobe of the brain.
+Approximately 60 percent of people with focal epilepsy have temporal lobe epilepsy (TLE), or seizures that originate in the temporal lobe of the brain.
 The temporal lobe is located on the sides of the brain, near the ears, and is responsible for processing sound and language as well as memories relating to sound and vision.
 About one-third of TLE or other cases of focal epilepsy are resistant to anti-epileptic drugs (AEDs).
-Surgery may be recommended, and vagus nerve stimulation may also be therapeutic.
+Resective surgery may be recommended, and other types of palliative neuromodulatory devices, such as vagus nerve stimulation may also be therapeutic.

 TLE usually develops between late adolescence and early adulthood, often after a head injury or febrile (fever-induced) seizure.
-For women with TLE, hormonal changes during the menstrual cycle can increase seizure activity.
-Focal onset seizures are most common for people with TLE, though some people may experience prolonged seizures or, in rare circumstances, status epilepticus.
-Read more about seizure types and symptoms.
+For women with TLE, hormonal changes during the menstrual cycle can sometimes increase seizure activity.
+Focal onset seizures are most common for people with TLE, though some people may experience prolonged seizures or, in rare circumstances, status epilepticus (multiple, rapid seizures).

 FLE is usually responsive to medications, but in cases where AEDs are ineffective, surgery or vagus nerve stimulation may help.